jqwik-team/jqwik/documentation/src/docs/include/stateful-testing.md

 _jqwik_ will vary the number of generated actions according to the number of `tries` of your property.
-For the default of 1000 tries a sequence will have up to 32 actions.
+For the default of 1000 tries a sequence will have 32 actions.
 If need be you can specify the number of actions to generate using either the fluent interface or the `@Size` annotation:

 ```java